If you're looking to strengthen either your personal recovery or your local group, this page is for you!

 - Attend a new meeting

-- Get a home group (a home group is a meeting which you commit to attend regularly and where you can get involved in service)
+- Get a home group (a home group is a meeting which you commit to attend regularly and where you get involved in service)

 - Sign up for the GPI Email List and bring information back to your group

 - Serve as your group's Designated Downloader and bring information back to your group